alphagov/govuk-content-api-docs/source/index.html.md

 for keeping that content up to date.
 This provides a more accessible and predictable interface than what can be achieved through scraping HTML pages.

-This API provides access to content that is currently hosted on GOV.UK if you wish to access historic content this can currently be done through the [National Archives][].
+This API provides access to content that is currently hosted on GOV.UK.
+If you wish to access historic content this can currently be done through the [National Archives][].
 Historic data may be made available through future developments to this API.